Factors affecting software development costs

 -

-Senior specialists spent five or more years working in the field.
+Senior specialists have spent five or more years working in the field.
 They operate independently, participate in the decision-making process, and mentor junior employees.

 Team location